jrpi226/SouthElkhornGISstudy/README.md

 ![Map Option 1: BaseLayer](https://github.com/jrpi226/SouthElkhornGISstudy/blob/master/SEBasemap/SEhillshade.jpg)
 Map Option 1: BaseLayer

 My first map is a base-map of the area.
 It shows KY NAIP 2018 2ft imagery overlaid with a hill-shade layer and a circle of 1000ft radius showing the target area where I have a las dataset.
 The hill-shade layer was made from a DEM layer which was made from the las dataset.
 I chose to add contour lines to my map to visualize the flow direction of rnoff towards the stream.
+Kentucky Watersheds map is from kyforward.com.

 ![Map Option 2: Digital Surface Model](https://github.com/jrpi226/SouthElkhornGISstudy/blob/master/SECanopy/SE%20Canopy%20Layout_Ground.jpg)
 Map Option 2: Digital Surface Model

 My second map is a digital surface model of the area.
 It shows KY NAIP 2018 2ft imagery overlaid with a hill-shade layer.
 Highlighted in yellow to red gradient are all trees and buildings greater than 20 feet tall.
 You can see a cluster of tall trees in the northeast corner of the map.
 These trees follow the streamline of South Elkhorn Creek.
+Kentucky Watersheds map is from kyforward.com.

 Map Option 5: 3D Animation of Pointcloud https://youtu.be/yfTLRrSUrzU